denn1s/apple-and-lily/Ch. 10 - Karin.md

 "Well..."
 Lily said.
 "Everything."

 Risa didn't miss a beat.
 "Say no more.
-Bring your laptop over to my room tomorrow.
+Bring your laptop over to my room on Sunday.
 I'll get you set up with some good stuff."

 To my surprise, Lily didn't immediately agree.
 Her gaze shifted back to me for a second.
 "Okay," she said finally.
 "We'll see."